Optimistic locking

 The actual error details are in the response body:

-Use extensions.code for programmatic error handling, not HTTP status codes.
-See Error handling for more details.
+Use `extensions.code` for programmatic error handling, not HTTP status codes.
+See [Error handling ](https://www.navixy.com/docs/navixy-repository-api/error-handling)for more details.

 When you receive a conflict error: